Vinay-gupta9/bitcoin-predict-algo/README.md

 This will open the Jupyter Notebook software and project file in the browser.

 ## Data
-BitCoin Price Data from August 2019 - July 2020.
+Bitcoin Price Data from August 2019 - July 2020.
 The prices are based on coinbase cryptoexchange.
 Some values were missing and a forward strategy was used to fill the said missing values.

 **Features** Bitcoin Price Data from August 2019 - July 2020